garden-io/garden/docs/reference/action-types/Deploy/helm.md

 [spec](#spec) > atomic

 Whether to set the --atomic flag during installs and upgrades.
 Set to true if you'd like the changes applied to be reverted on failure.
+Set to false if e.g. you want to see more information about failures and then manually roll back, instead of having Helm do it automatically on failure.

 | Type      | Default | Required |
 | --------- | ------- | -------- |